top of page

 Founder and Principal

-With over twenty years of experience, Catherine Hyde Townsend is a recognized thought leader on disability inclusion and rights with deep knowledge about how disability intersects with the most pressing issues of our time, such as racial and gender justice, sexuality, and criminal justice.
-She serves as a consultant and trusted advisor to private donors, NGOs, and UN agencies with a focus on disability inclusion, gender, and intersectional identities.
+With two decades of experience, Catherine is a recognized thought leader on disability inclusion and rights with deep knowledge about how disability intersects with the most pressing issues of our time.
+She serves as a consultant and trusted advisor to private donors, NGOs, businesses and UN agencies with a focus on disability inclusion, gender, and intersectional identities.

-From 2006 until 2017, Catherine served as a Senior Program Officer at Wellspring Philanthropic Fund where she partnered closely with activists to develop one of the first grantmaking portfolios focused on the UN Convention on the Rights of Persons with Disabilities.
-She also helped launch the Disability Rights Fund, a participatory collaborative fund, where she serves as co-chair of the Board for more than a decade.
+From 2006 until 2017, Catherine served as a Senior Program Officer at Wellspring Philanthropic Fund where she partnered closely with activists to develop the first grantmaking portfolio focused on the UN Convention on the Rights of Persons with Disabilities.
+She also launched the Disability Rights Fund, a participatory fund, where she served as co-chair of the Board for more than a decade.
 She currently serves as President of the Board of Directors for Women Enabled International.

 For more information about her professional and educational background, please see Catherine's resume.